Practical 7: Unsupervised learning¶

 After k = 2, the inertia continues to decrease but at a slower rate.

-16. It is better to calculate the silhouette score for k = 2.
+16. It is better to calculate the silhouette score for the best k.

 kmeans = KMeans(n_clusters=2, n_init=10)